Christmas 2019 – a dozen wines to check out!

 Bodegas Abadal.
 Picapoll.
 Pla de Bages DO, Catalunya, Spain.
 2017

 One of the smallest and least-known of the Catalonian DO’s is Pla de Bages.
 It’s about an hour northwest of Barçelona, the main town being Manresa.
 Nearby, the Abadal estate dates back to 1199 and has been in the same family for 35 generations!
-Making wine again since 1983, their range is excellent.
+Since being renewed in 1983, their current range is excellent.
 Abadal is in the vanguard of recovering rare local grape varieties, and Picapoll is one of those.
-Indeed, this wine was the first example released and others have followed.
-While visiting Abadal they said that though some people claim this grape variety is the same as the French Picpoul, it isn’t.
+Indeed, this wine was the first example released, and others have followed.
+While visiting Abadal, they said that though some people claim this grape variety is the same as the French Picpoul, it isn’t.
 Instead, it’s related to Clairette.

-Regardless, this lovely white isn’t especially aromatic but the palate is creamy textured and weighty; with apple, peach and pear fruit.
-A tangy long finish with a little fennel rounds it off.
+Regardless, this lovely white isn’t particularly aromatic, but the weighty palate is creamy textured; with apple, peach and pear fruit.
+A tangy long finish with a bit of fennel rounds it off.
 This white sees no oak and doesn’t need it.
 Fab with crab tagliatelle.
 Agents and stockists are Martinez, £14.49

 Filippi, Turbiana, IGP Bianco Veronese, Veneto, Italy.
 2017